|DEP Home||About DEP||Programs||Contact||Site Map||Search|

 If an RPC receives a project which appears to require Clearinghouse review, but it is not accompanied by a Clearinghouse routing sheet with a SAI number, the RPC should contact the Clearinghouse immediately and should not commence review until the Clearinghouse determines the status of the project.

-Usually within three calendar days after receiving a project, the Clearinghouse will have logged the project into the database, assigned it a SAI number, distributed copies of the projects to selected reviewers, and notified the applicant by postcard of the SAI number and the estimated review period.
+Usually within three calendar days after receiving a project, the Clearinghouse will have logged the project into the database, assigned it a SAI number, distributed copies of the projects to selected reviewers, and notified the applicant by email of the SAI number and the estimated review period.
 Eligible reviewers include state agencies, water management districts, regional planning councils, and policy units within the Governor's Office of Policy and Budget (OPB).

 In consultation with reviewers, the Clearinghouse determines which programs and projects will generally be sent to individual state agencies and water management districts.
 Depending on the nature and location, however, an individual project may be sent to some agencies, all of them, or to additional state reviewers.
 Projects that originate from state agencies or are required to undergo federal consistency review are also distributed to the appropriate OPB policy unit for review.
 If a reviewing agency did not receive a project from the Clearinghouse but wishes to obtain the project for review or for informational purposes, the Clearinghouse will provide a copy to that agency upon request.
 The Clearinghouse does not forward applications to federal funding agencies, distribute projects for federal review and comment, or provide copies of applications to other agencies, persons or entities that are not part of the Clearinghouse review process.

-Each project copy distributed for state review will have a cover sheet attached that contains the SAI number and the date comments are due to be returned to the Clearinghouse.
+Each project copy distributed for state agency review will have a cover sheet attached that contains the SAI number and the date comments are due to be returned to the Clearinghouse.
 If a reviewer finds that more information is necessary to review the project, he or she should contact the Clearinghouse immediately; the Clearinghouse will then request the necessary information from the applicant on the reviewer's behalf.
 Because the Clearinghouse functions as the state's central point for processing and communications, applicants and reviewers must use the Clearinghouse to relay concerns or request information.
-If an applicant and a reviewer communicate directly during the review process, the Clearinghouse must be notified and provided copies of any materials that have been shared.
+If an applicant and a reviewer communicate directly during the review process, the Clearinghouse must be notified and provided electronic copies of any materials that have been shared.

 The comment process conducted by state agencies is the most important component of Clearinghouse review.
 The following review criteria should be utilized to comply with Presidential Executive Order 12372 and the National Environmental Policy Act (NEPA).
 When reviewing consistency projects, please refer also to the previous section entitled, "Consistency with Florida's Coastal Management Program (Federal Consistency)" for additional review requirements.